Next Article: Business Plan, Part 5 (Competitive Analysis)

 How are you going to find out about your potential market?

 Start with a plan for conducting Market Research.
 Research is generally split into primary and secondary research.
-Secondary research involves using material prepared by third parties that is not specifically oriented to your market.
-You may looks to population and demographic data taken by the government, consumer surveys, targeted articles or surveys, or data derived from other studies.
+Secondary research involves using material prepared by third parties that are not specifically oriented to your market.
+You may look to population and demographic data taken by the government, consumer surveys, targeted articles or surveys, or data derived from other studies.

 In the case of primary and secondary research, you are attempting to obtain both qualitative and quantitative data about your potential customers.
 This information will be instrumental in evaluating the business opportunity and scoping your approach to conducting business.

 Begin by Outlining Your Understanding of Your Product (Features and Benefits)